How to do a Patent Search Yourself? – A Patent Search Tutorial

 Cross-Lingual Expansion (CLE)

-Cross Lingual Expansion is an amazing feature of PATENTSCOPE which gives you various variants of your keywords in different languages.
+Cross-Lingual Expansion is an amazing feature of PATENTSCOPE which gives you various variants of your keywords in different languages.
 You can then use these variations to search relevant patent documents of other languages.

 Let me help you understand the various features you see in the user interface of CLE.
-Basically, Expansion mode and Precision/Recall Scale are the options that could confuse you.
+Basically, the Expansion mode and Precision/Recall Scale are the options that could confuse you.

 Under the expansion drop down, you will find two options: Automatic and Supervised.
-Select supervised – you will be given an option to choose the domain – if you want to generate query from a technical domain highly relevant to your query/keyword.
+Select supervised – you will be given an option to choose the domain – if you want to generate a query from a technical domain highly relevant to your query/keyword.
 If you want CLE to do the job on its own, select automatic.

 The Precision/Recall scale helps you strike balance between most relevant and somewhat relevant results.
 If you increase precision, highly relevant and narrow keywords will be chosen.
 If you increase recall, your search may go broad.

 Like the USPTO and WIPO, Espacenet offers free patent search and has more than 95 million patent documents in its database from around the globe.
-Also, In 2013, an independent study compared Espacenet with DepatisNet, Freepatentsonline, Google Patent and the USPTO.
-The study gave Espacenet highest score for customer support and patent data coverage.
+Also, In 2013, an independent study compared Espacenet with DepatisNet, Freepatentsonline, Google Patent, and the USPTO.
+The study gave Espacenet the highest score for customer support and patent data coverage.